shanto-swe029/LibGdx_/README.md

 <br>

 - Using a camera has a couple of advantages.
-	a.
-It gives you an easier way of dealing with device resolution as LibGDX will scale the results up to match your device resolution.
+	- It gives you an easier way of dealing with device resolution as LibGDX will scale the results up to match your device resolution.
-	b.
-It also makes it easier to move the view around when your scene is larger than a single screen.
+	- It also makes it easier to move the view around when your scene is larger than a single screen.

 <br>

 - There are a number of different Viewports available:
-	a.
-ExtendViewport
+	- ExtendViewport
-	b.
-FillViewport
+	- FillViewport
-	c.
-FitViewport
+	- FitViewport
-	d.
-StretchViewport
+	- StretchViewport
-	e.
-ScreenViewport
+	- ScreenViewport